Rainyan/sourcemod-nt-physics-unstuck/README.md

 ## Installation

-* Place the gamedata file *physics_unstuck.txt* to the `addons/sourcemod/gamedata/neotokyo` folder (create the "neotokyo" folder if it doesn't exist).
+* Place [the gamedata file](addons/sourcemod/gamedata/neotokyo/) to the `addons/sourcemod/gamedata/neotokyo` folder (create the "neotokyo" folder if it doesn't exist).
 * Compile the plugin, and place the .smx binary file to `addons/sourcemod/plugins`